geudde/attic-chest/pages/03.season-2/08.meeting-20/03.cottage/docs.md

 The friend to welcome and the feast prepare.
 And would you see what rarely cots bestow
 And palaces more rare this cot can shew;
-Three objects yet th’attentive guests invite
+Three objects yet th’ attentive guests invite
 To give the friendly heart more full delight,
 Three happy portraits drawn from real life
 And two of them O strange! a man and wife,